 Those factors are used to calculate the relation between diesel and gasoline allocated energy and maximum instantaneous flow.

-It is an open or closed car, destined only to teams independent of manufacturers and/or engine suppliers.
+It is a closed cockpit car, destined only to teams independent of manufacturers and/or engine suppliers.

 Pantone blue 653, with white numbers.